rust-qt/ritual/README.md

 - Write a test for `cpp_to_rust_generator` crate;
 - Write a test or an example for a Qt crate (porting examples from the official Qt documentation is a good option);
 - Pick up an issue with [help wanted](https://github.com/rust-qt/cpp_to_rust/labels/help%20wanted) tag or any other issue you like.

+Please use `develop` as the target branch for your pull requests.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the project by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.